-Abraham Anouchi is the president and founder of AYA Instruments, Inc. He earned his Master of Electronics Engineering degree from Harvard University.
+Abraham Anouchi is the founder and former President of AYA Instruments, Inc, now serving as an advisor to the board.
+He earned his Master of Electronics Engineering degree from Harvard University.
 He is a former Vice President of Engineering for the Instruments Division at United Technologies Corporation, and a former Chief Engineer in the Environmental Division of EG&G in Waltham, MA.
 He holds six patents on electronic instruments and has published articles in various technical publications.
 He has been an active member of scientific societies, including the Institute of Electrical Engineers of America (IEEE), the Instrument Society of America (ISE), and the Society of Photo-Optical Instrument Engineers (SPIE).

 Carl Lotz is the AYA Sales and Product Development Manager.
 He earned an Associate Degree in Electronics Technology from Penn Technical Institute in Pittsburgh, PA, and an Associate Degree in Information Technology from the Community College of Allegheny County in Pennsylvania.

 At Contraves-Oerlikon, Carl was an Engineering Field Service Specialist in designing the first automated test equipment (ATE) for the U.S. Air Force, which was installed at Robins Air Force Base in Georgia to test gyroscopes and avionics guidance assemblies.
 At the Bombardier Corporation in Pittsburgh, he assisted a team of 18 engineers who developed the first ATE stands for the Bay Area Rapid Transit (BART) system in San Francisco and an ATE stand for the Metropolitan Transportation Authority in New York.
 At Acutronic USA, Inc. in Pittsburgh, Carl earned an IOS9000 auditor’s certificate.